widjaja0/cse15l-lab-report/week3 - lab2/week-3-lab-report-2.md

 > What are the relevant arguments to those methods, and the values of any relevant fields of the class?

+**String chat = "";**
+The chat object is initialized as empty everytime the server is booted up, however this may change depending on the user input in the url of the page.

 **.contains("/add-message")**
 The contains method searches a String object for the argument "/add-message".